 Cassius Clay knocks out Archie Moore

 Nov.
 15, 1962: Cassius Clay raises his arms in triumph after knocking out Archie Moore in the fourth round of their match at the Sports Arena.
-Clay — who in 1964 changed his name to Mohammad Ali — had predicted he would win in the fourth round.
+Clay — who in 1964 changed his name to Muhammad Ali — had predicted he would win in the fourth round.

 Los Angeles Times writer John Hall reported: